What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Qingdao.
 They wrote...

 "I would have to say language is high on the list but a translating program is available for download on smart phones, tablets, and computers,.. and that can help when necessary. maintenance of visas takes some effort but as I approach the end of my current visa in September, I'm hoping the newly relaxed visa requirements between the US and China will make renewing my visa easier.
 I am constantly recruited to teach English but currently am not on a work visa.
-I am not sure if these are challenges or simply items to which I have focused too little effort," remarked another expat in Qingdao, China.
+I am not sure if these are challenges or simply items to which I have focused too little effort," explained one expat living in Qingdao, China.

 Other Questions: